0t1s1/PaperMachete/README.md

                |_|                                                      @==|;;;;;;>

 ## About
-Paper Machete (PM) orchestrates [Binary Ninja](https://binary.ninja) and [Grakn.ai](https://grakn.ai) to aid static binary analysis for the purpose of finding bugs in software.
+Paper Machete (PM) orchestrates [Binary Ninja](https://binary.ninja) and [TypeDB](https://vaticle.com/) to aid static binary analysis for the purpose of finding bugs in software.
 PM leverages the Binary Ninja MLIL SSA to extract semantic meaning about individual instructions, operations, register/variable state, and overall control flow.

-PM migrates this data into Grakn - a knowledge graph that gives us the ability to define domain-specific ontologies for data and write powerful inference rules to form relationships between data we don't want to (or can't) explicitly store.
+PM migrates this data into TypeDB - a knowledge graph that gives us the ability to define domain-specific ontologies for data and write powerful inference rules to form relationships between data we don't want to (or can't) explicitly store.
 [Heeh, how neat is that](https://www.youtube.com/watch?v=Hm3JodBR-vs)?

 This project was released in conjunction with a DerbyCon 2017 talk titled "Aiding Static Analysis: Discovering Vulnerabilities in Binary Targets through Knowledge Graph Inferences."
 You can watch that talk [here](http://www.irongeek.com/i.php?page=videos/derbycon7/t116-aiding-static-analysis-discovering-vulnerabilities-in-binary-targets-through-knowledge-graph-inferences-john-toterhi).